grantonjindal/grantonjindal.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Fellow at UC San Diego in [Prof. Emma Farley's lab](https://farleylab.com/) in the Departments of Medicine and Molecular Biology.
+I am currently an Assistant Project Scientist at UC San Diego in [Prof. Emma Farley's lab](https://farleylab.com/) in the Departments of Medicine and Molecular Biology.
 I study how mutations in genomes affect embryonic development.

 Previously, I graduated from Princeton University in 2017 with a Ph.D. in Chemical and Biological Engineering.
 I worked with [Prof. Stas Shvartsman](https://shvartsmanlab.com/) and [Prof. Becky Burdine](https://scholar.princeton.edu/burdinelab/home) on analyzing pathogenic MEK variants during zebrafish embryonic development.
 Before that, I graduated from Caltech in 2012 with a B.S. in Bioengineering.
 I am originally from New Jersey, and for fun I enjoy playing tennis, cooking vegetarian food, and hiking.